 Under Bullock, the Montana Department of Environmental Quality determined Hecla could not move forward with the Rock Creek and Montanure mines because the company’s president had previously been an executive with a mining company that operated cyanide heap-leach gold mines in central Montana before going bankrupt, leaving the state and federal governments to remediate a Superfund site that will require expensive water treatment in perpetuity.
 Acid mine drainage from the Zortman and Landusky mines continues to contaminate downstream water supplies, including parts of the Fort Belknap Indian Community.

-Hecla fought DEQ over its decision to deem its president, Philip S. Baker, a bad actor.
+Hecla fought DEQ over its decision to deem its president, Phillips S. Baker, Jr., a bad actor.
 The matter ended up in court.
 After Gianforte took office last year, the agency reversed course and said it wanted to drop the lawsuit, spurring MEIC, other environmental and tribal groups to sue the agency, arguing the state was abandoning its legal duty.

 Johnson said it initially looked as though the state would comply with MEIC’s request, albeit slowly.
 After waiting three-and-a-half months for the documents, MEIC sued in March to compel the state to comply with the request.
 The governor’s office responded with an April 19 letter denying the request, citing the environmental groups’ bad actor lawsuit and the deliberative process argument.